SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshVirtualNodeVirtualNodeSpec.md

 ```

 ### -Listeners
-The listeners that the virtual node is expected to receive inbound traffic from.
+The listener that the virtual node is expected to receive inbound traffic from.
-Currently only one listener is supported per virtual node.
+You can specify one listener.

 Type: List
 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-appmesh-virtualnode-virtualnodespec.html#cfn-appmesh-virtualnode-virtualnodespec-listeners